neerolyte/selpi/docs/selectlive.md

 # Basic connection

-SPLink connects to select.live on port 7528 so it's possible to use the `openssl` utility to establish a basic connection:
+SPLink connects to select.live on port 7528 via standard TLS so it's possible to use the `openssl` utility to establish a basic connection:

 ```
 $ openssl s_client -connect select.live:7528